WalletScrutiny/WalletScrutinyCom/_android/com.bybt.bybtapp.md

 ---

+**Update 2022-01-04**: The new app coinglass does not have a bitcoin wallet and seems to have a general cryptocurrency information dashboard with cryptocurrency prices and charts.

 **Update 2022-01-03**: It appears that bybt has rebranded to Coinglass.
 Bybt.com redirects to coinglass.com.
 The android app for bybt now points to a 404.
 The iOS app is now named coinglass.
 This app may need a **new review** for the new Android app with appID 'com.coinglass.android'